-Why the feel of the “Flow" is so joyful?
+Why is the feel of the “Flow” so joyful?

-There is a scene in the movie Pollock where a reporter from Life magazine asks Jackson Pollock how he knows when a painting is finished and he responds, “How do you know when you’re finished making love?”
+There is a scene in the movie Pollock where a reporter from Life magazine asks Jackson Pollock how he knows when a painting is finished, and he responds, “How do you know when you’re finished making love?”

-Picasso said .
-"If it were possible …there would never be a ‘finished’ canvas but just different states of a single painting.”
+Picasso said “If it were possible, there would never be a ‘finished’ canvas, but just different states of a single painting.”

 Compassion is perhaps the most important aspect of our consciousness that can disassemble our left side.
 Compassion must be aimed at ourselves.
 Accepting who we are and our own limits, weaknesses, and fears is the first step.
 True happiness is achieved when we are able to appreciate our true selves.
 Compassion toward ourselves and who we really are is extremely important in this step.
-When compassion is used to transfer our consciousness from left side to right side, we experience a sense of confusion.
-You must know if you experiencing confusion, you must welcome it.
+When compassion is used to transfer our consciousness from the left side to the right side, we experience a sense of confusion.
+You must know that if you are experiencing confusion, you must welcome it.

 Being in the Present Moment

 A traditional Swedish story gives a sense of the next phase of the journey.
 Because of the mishaps of her parents, a young princess named Aris must be betrothed to a fearful dragon.
 When the king and queen tell her, she becomes frightened for her life.
-But recovering her wits, she goes out beyond the market to seek a wise woman, who has raised twelve children and twenty-nine grandchildren, and knows the ways of dragons and men.
+But recovering her wits, she goes out beyond the market to seek a wise woman who has raised twelve children and twenty-nine grandchildren and knows the ways of dragons and men.

 The wise woman tells Aris that she indeed must marry the dragon, but that there are proper ways to approach him.
 She then gives instructions for the wedding night.
-In particular, the princess is bidden to wear ten beautiful gowns, one on top of another.
+In particular, the princess is asked to wear ten beautiful gowns, one on top of another.

 The wedding takes place.
 A feast is held in the palace, after which the dragon carries the princess off to his bedchamber.
 When the dragon advances toward his bride, she stops him, saying that she must carefully remove her wedding attire before offering her heart to him.
 And he too, she adds (instructed by the wise woman), must properly remove his attire.
-To this he willingly agrees.
+To this, he willingly agrees.

 “As I take off each layer of my gown, you must also remove a layer.”
 Then, taking off the first gown, the princess watches as the dragon sheds his outer layer of scaly armor.
 Though it is painful, the dragon has done this periodically before.
 But then the princess removes another gown, and then another.
-Each time the dragon finds he too must claw off a deeper layer of scales.
-By the fifth gown the dragon begins to weep copious tears at the pain.
+Each time the dragon finds it, he too must claw off a deeper layer of scales.
+By the fifth gown, the dragon begins to weep copious tears at the pain.
 Yet the princess continues.

 Your spiritual voice

 There is a story from the time Bill Moyers was press secretary for President Lyndon Johnson.
-At a White House cabinet lunch, Moyers, who was trained as a minister, was asked to offer the grace.
-“Speak up, Bill,” commanded Johnson, "I can’t hear a damned thing.”
+At a White House cabinet lunch, Moyers, who was trained as a minister, was asked to offer grace.
+“Speak up, Bill,” commanded Johnson.
+“I can’t hear a damned thing.”
 From his end of the table, Moyers answered softly, “I wasn’t addressing you, Mr. President.”

-Be confident and not necessarily competent
+Be confident, not necessarily competent.

 How do we know we have successfully transferred our mind from the left side to the right side?